CloudSlang/docs/tutorial/01_lesson.rst

 -----------------

 Because proper indentation is so important in YAML, take care to indent pasted code examples to their **proper indentation levels**.
+The general rules of indentation can be found in the structured outlines of CloudSlang files found in the :ref:`CloudSlang Files <cloudslang_files>` section of the DSL Reference.

 If you are unsure what the indentation level is for a particular code snippet, you can take a look at where it fits into the rest of the code in the **New Code - Complete** section at the bottom of each lesson.

 Prerequisites
 -------------